-The Apertura AD8 Dobsonian includes a 9x50mm right-angle correct-image finder scope, a laser collimator, a “Moon filter”, and two eyepieces: A 2”, 30mm “SuperView” (40x) and a 1.25” 9mm Plossl (133x).
+The Apertura AD8 Dobsonian includes a 9x50mm right-angle correct-image finder scope, a laser collimator, a “Moon filter,” and two eyepieces: a 2”, 30mm “SuperView” (40x) and a 1.25” 9mm Plossl (133x).
 At the price that the telescope is being offered, the package simply cannot be beat.

 AD8 is a HighPointScientific exclusive

-The Apertura AD8’s included 9×50 finder works, but on its own can be mildly frustrating to use to aim the telescope.
+The Apertura AD8’s included 9×50 finder works, but on its own it can be mildly frustrating to use to aim the telescope.
 You have to sight along the tube, then look into the finder to actually center the telescope on your target.
 This can be a bit confusing if you’re not familiar with the sky.
-Brighter deep-sky objects like the Andromeda Galaxy can be easily seen in the finder under light-polluted skies that make them invisible to the naked eye, along with stars down to 9th magnitude, but the confusion of using the 9×50 somewhat offsets these gains.
+Brighter deep-sky objects like the Andromeda Galaxy can be easily seen in the finder under light-polluted skies that make them invisible to the naked eye, along with stars down to 9th magnitude.
+But the confusion of using the 9×50 somewhat offsets these gains.
 A zero-power red dot or reflex sight is easier to use and can complement or replace the 9×50 finder.

 The included 9mm Plossl is rather short on eye relief.
 This means you have to press your eye quite close to it to get the full view.
 However, it’s quite sharp, and 133x is enough for some nice views of the planets.
 Overall, the 9mm Plossl is a nice little addition.

-The included 1.25” “Moon filter” is complete junk – a piece of tinted green glass that dims the view at the expense of sharpness and turns everything green.
+The included 1.25” “Moon filter” is complete junk—a piece of tinted green glass that dims the view at the expense of sharpness and turns everything green.
 It’s basically worthless.

 The Almost Perfect Dobsonian Mount

-The Apertura AD8’s altitude (up/down) bearings are ball bearings which can be adjusted back and forth along the tube to compensate for the telescope’s changing center of gravity, depending on what eyepieces/finders/etc. that you prefer using.
+The Apertura AD8’s altitude (up/down) bearings are ball bearings that can be adjusted back and forth along the tube to compensate for the telescope’s changing center of gravity, depending on what eyepieces/finders/etc. you prefer using.
 This can’t easily be done in the field, but it suffices for balancing with most stuff.
 You can also adjust the friction by tightening two large knobs on the bearings.

 Like most mass-manufactured Dobsonian telescopes, the AD8’s mount is made out of melamine-covered particle board and can be assembled in a few minutes with the included hex key.